Division of Secure Facilities 2025

 Youth Development Campus

-The Youth Development Campuses (YDC) are for youth who have been committed to the custody of DJJ for long-term services and treatments.
+The Youth Development Campuses (YDC) are designed for young individuals who have been placed in the custody of the Department of Juvenile Justice (DJJ) to receive long-term services and treatment.

-Each YDC follows departmental policy and procedures based on federal and state law and professional standards.
-In addition, each facility provides youth services that include education, health, and mental health services, food services, resident counseling, substance abuse units, vocational programming, and family visitation, among other benefits.
+Each YDC adheres to departmental policies and procedures that comply with federal and state laws, as well as professional standards.
+The campuses offer a range of youth services, including education, health and mental health care, food services, resident counseling, substance abuse programs, vocational training, and family visitation, among other benefits.

 Treatment Transportation Thumb